Bano (novel): Plot

 Coming back to the present, Bano and Hassan reconcile and cry together.
 Their love had increased after these years of partition but Hassan was haunted by the guilt of hurting Rabia.
-However Rabia, seeing Bano's condition backs off herself but Bano finds out about the engagement from a servant who wanted Hassan and Rabia's union so that she could get some jewelry and clothes.
+However, Rabia, seeing Bano's condition backs off but Bano finds out about the engagement from a servant who wanted Hassan and Rabia's union so that she could get some jewelry and clothes.
 Bano leaves.
 She is taken in by a poor but happy family.
 She wanted to work for her country but is fired from every job for being too patriotic and being too honest.
-She is heart broken at Pakistan's reality but starts coming back to life.
+She is heartbroken at Pakistan's reality but starts coming back to life.
 She even starts loving her son Ghulam Ahmed.
 She spends three years peacefully until one day she is raped by her employer.
 She completely loses her senses as she thought that no woman would be disrespected in Pakistan.

 There is utter chaos in their home as Bano arrives half-naked and kills her son in a fit of madness.
 She runs to Hassan's home where he was marrying Rabia and demands an explanation.
 Why did he lie to her that Pakistan would be a pure country where no one is harmed.
 Why did her and her family's sacrifices go to waste?
 She soon dies in Hassan's arms and Hassan loses his senses, while Rabia is left to live with the guilt of ruining their lives indirectly, and to take care of her mentally ill husband.